 When doctors, hospitals and pharmacists fail to perform at the level of professional responsibility expected and required, the result is often a catastrophic injury or a premature death for the victim.

-At Marsh, Rickard & Bryan, we believe medical professionals should be held financially accountable for the pain, suffering and loss directly caused by their negligence.
-Over the years, we have successfully assisted Alabama families in obtaining maximum compensation for medical malpractice cases involving:
+At Marsh, Rickard & Bryan, P.C., we believe medical professionals should be held financially accountable for the pain, suffering and loss directly caused by their negligence.
+Over the years, we have successfully helped Alabama families obtain maximum compensation for medical malpractice cases involving:

-In one unusual case, Marsh, Rickard and Bryan challenged the way a local hospital was handling the remains of miscarried fetuses.
+In one unusual case, Marsh, Rickard & Bryan, P.C., challenged the way a local hospital was handling the remains of miscarried fetuses.

 The Facts About Medical Malpractice